Back to the light. Stories of healing from trauma

 The winding stair, by Patrizia Piredda©

+The physical, moral, and spiritual suffering inflicted by war on all living creatures – people, animals, and the earth itself – is one of the heaviest burdens of any conflict.
+It continues long after hostilities have ceased and it echoes through the generations.
 Traumatic memories are not something to lock away and never look at again.
 Wounds heal and leave scars, which may even fade.
 However, they never disappear in the eyes and hearts of those who carry them.
-The most difficult achievement in healing and homecoming after the war is for all survivors – veterans, loved ones, and civilians caught in the conflict – to learn how to live with them, accept their indelible presence, make meaning, and gain wisdom from them.
-When accepted, scars can even become a factor of beauty.
-They make faces and bodies interesting.
-They tell stories and reveal profound fathoms of experience and transformation.
+The most difficult achievement in healing and homecoming after the war is for all survivors – veterans, loved ones, and civilians caught in the conflict – to learn how to live with them and gain wisdom from them.

 Visible and invisible scars also mark those who just see or live among them day by day – partners, spouses, children, relatives, and friends of those who have been badly injured.
 No matter how close or distant, war injures everyone touched by its scorching fires.
+Healing from the traumatic wounds of war is a painstaking endeavour that takes years and passes through gradual steps.
+It includes periods of doubt, the expression of accumulated pain, and the acceptance of a difficult destiny.
+Finally, it brings relief and permits one to retrieve new meaning and purpose.

 Sunshine, by Patrizia Piredda©